solana-labs/solana/book/src/running-validator/validator-reqs.md

 ## **Software**

 * We build and run on Ubuntu 18.04.
 Some users have had trouble when running on Ubuntu 16.04
-* See [Connecting Your Validator](steps-to-create-a-validator/connecting-your-validator.md#install-software) for the current Solana software release.
+* See [Validator Software](validator-software.md) for the current Solana software release.

 Be sure to ensure that the machine used is not behind a residential NAT to avoid NAT traversal issues.
 A cloud-hosted machine works best. **Ensure that IP ports 8000 through 10000 are not blocked for Internet inbound and outbound traffic.** For more information on port forwarding with regards to residential networks, see [this document](http://www.mcs.sdsmt.edu/lpyeatt/courses/314/PortForwardingSetup.pdf).

 Prebuilt binaries are available for Linux x86\_64 \(Ubuntu 18.04 recommended\).
 MacOS or WSL users may build from source.

 ## GPU Requirements

 CUDA is required to make use of the GPU on your system.
 The provided Solana release binaries are built on Ubuntu 18.04 with [CUDA Toolkit 10.1 update 1"](https://developer.nvidia.com/cuda-toolkit-archive).
 If your machine is using a different CUDA version then you will need to rebuild from source.